conrad-krueger/Personal-Projects/README.txt

 CURRENTLY WORKING ON...
 ======================================

-- Dense Neural Network from scratch in C++
+- Dense Neural Network from scratch in C++ [IN PROGRESS...
+Working on back propagation]

-- Graphics for hangman, battleship
+- Graphics for hangman, battleship [NOT STARTED]

-- DNN (or CNN) for solving sudoku puzzles
+- DNN (or CNN) for solving sudoku puzzles [NOT STARTED]

-- Conway's Game of Life
+- Conway's Game of Life [NEARLY COMPLETE...
+Pending approval from App Store]